curtis-turner/breakfast/README.rst

 Usage
 =======

-Example usage can be seen in this simple be seen in the example below.
+Example usage can be seen in this simple be seen in the example below

-import breakfast

-first_breakfast = breakfast.Breakfast() # this creates an instances of the Breakfast class

-bacon = breakfast.Food() #this initializes a default instances of a Food class bacon.name = "Bacon" bacon.cals = 42

-first_breakfast.add_item(_bacon) #adds and item to our breakfast first_breakfast.count_cals() #this will return the sum of the calories for the items in your breakfast first_breakfast.complete_breakfast() #this displays all the items in your breakfast and their calories

-banana = breakfast.Food(32, "Banana")

-my_food = [banana, bacon]

-second_breakfast = breakfast.Breakfast(my_food) #you can also initialize your breakfast with a list of food items
+.. mdinclude :: example.md

+.